kumaratul60/react-0-to-1/Day-1/theory.md

-1. What is Emmet ?
+1. What is `Emmet` ?

    - Emmet is a utility library for generating HTML and XML, React from JavaScript.It makes easy to create reusable components.

-2. Difference between library and framework ?
+2. Difference between `library` and `framework` ?

- Library: Library is a collection of reusable code along with the pre-defined helper functions, objects, classes, modules that can
+ * Library: Library is a collection of reusable code along with the pre-defined helper functions, objects, classes, modules that can
  be used in code.

     Example: React, ReactDOM react-router-dom, express, Lodash, etc.

-Framework: Framework is a set of reusable code and a set of conventions for developing software.
+* Framework: Framework is a set of reusable code and a set of conventions for developing software.

     Example: NodeJS, Next JS, Angular etc.

-The key difference between a library and a framework is => “Inversion of Control”.
+The key difference between a library and a framework is => `“Inversion of Control”`.

-    When calling a method from a library, the developer is in control.
-With a framework, the control is inverted: the framework calls the developer's code.
+    _When calling a method from a library, the developer is in control.
+With a framework, the control is inverted: the framework calls the developer's code._

-3. What is JavaScript?
+3. What is `JavaScript`?

-Javascript is a dynamic typed, high-level, loosely-coupled, object oriented, prototype-based, Synchronous, Single threaded language.
+* Javascript is a dynamic typed, high-level, loosely-coupled, object oriented, prototype-based, Synchronous, Single threaded language.

-JavaScript follows functional & Object-Oriented Programming Paradigm mostly.
+* JavaScript follows functional & Object-Oriented Programming Paradigm mostly.

-4. What is React ?
+4. What is `React` ?

    React is a JavaScript library for building user interfaces.
 React was created by Facebook in 2013.
 React is known for its simplicity, reactivity, reusability and comparability.

-5. What is crossorigin in script tag ?
+5. What is crossorigin in `script tag` ?

    The crossorigin attribute sets the mode of the request to an HTTP CORS Request.